stub22/gravax/gravax_web/axLam_docs/axLamTypes.md

   * no vars, no futures, no mutable collections, no hidden mutable data
   * no macros
   * avoid unnecessary imports
-  * extra-tightness : avoid implicits completely
+  * _optional_ extra-tightness : may avoid implicits completely

 #### 1) Use scala 'type' defintion operator, applied only to other AxLam-Core types